zolars1966/flat-robot/README.md

-# flat-robot
+# flat-cleaner-robot
-robot working on flat
+robot what was created to cleaning flat